na-na-hi/renget/archive/scalylit.md

 ***
 #### Dragons
 !!! info Info
-	*Because ~~otherkins~~ /scaly/ always complains about how dragons are treated, the following rating system will be used:*
+	*Rating system is getting a redo. (eventually)*
-	- DC (Dragon-centricity): How much the plot revolves around dragons as compared to humans.
+	* DC (Dragon-centricity): How much the plot revolves around dragons.
-	- CA (Character Agency): How much dignity dragons are given (i.e. as more than just a stepping stone to make another character look cool).
+	* CA (Character Agency): How much dignity dragons are given.
-	- PS (Philosophy/Spirituality): How much the story focuses on what it philosophically/spiritually means to be a dragon.
+	* PS (Philosophy/Spirituality): How much the story focuses on what it means to be a dragon.
+‎
+**Avonoa Series** (2014-2021) by H. R. B. Collotzi Fantasy (xenofiction)
+In this world, dragons maintain an ancient tradition of refusing to speak in front of humans to hide their true intelligence.
+Each dragon must pass the Krucible, a test of silence that acts as a sort of coming of age trial which indicates that a dragon has enough maturity to be allowed to venture beyond dragon territory.
+The story is told in a split POV, with 60% following Dak, who, having failed the Krucible many times, decides to sneak out after hearing that Tog, his friend, and Priya, a dragoness whom he has promised his heart to, has left with a group on a mission and the other 40% revolving around a reasonable prince, having inherited the throne, trying to deal with a "dragon problem" and the return of his long-lost sister.
+The first two books are relatively well-written, but by last book, the plot gets a bit convoluted and the author has to make some ass-pulls to give the story a conclusion.
+**The Secret of Avonoa**
+**ISBN-10** 1499758537
+**ISBN-13** 978-1499758535
+> **DC 4/5**
+> **CA 4/5**
+> Contains some basementanoning.
+> **PS 3/5**
+> Has some interesting xenoanthropology/biology about dragon souls and their mating customs.
+‎
 **Bound in Scales** (2017) by Steven De Luca
 Fantasy (TF/xenofiction)
 A scientist/wizard in a fantasy world turns himself into a dragon in order to study their society (basically the plot of Avatar but actually done well).
-If you enjoyed this novel, you should check out *Bound in Black* (2020) which is an equally well-written sequel.
+If you enjoyed this novel, you should try *Bound in Black* (2020) which is an equally well-written sequel.
 For a more spoilery synopsis, check out the [tvtropes page](https://tvtropes.org/pmwiki/pmwiki.php/Literature/BoundInScales).
 **ISBN-10** 1973440571
 **ISBN-13** 978-1973440574
 > **DC 4/5**